A Balance Of Mindset And Mental Health

 Burnout – The Causes

 Burnout is much more than simply feeling tired, notes Bentzen.
 Think creep, the gradual gnaw of things that pile up on a trajectory to falling down.
+Things that have an impact on and are a part of mental health and how mental health can impact physical health.

 High levels of fatigue come hand in hand with blunted emotions and reduced performance, on the job and beyond it.